 - Belief that their lives should take priority

 Social forces also play a pivotal role in shaping an abuser’s values and attitudes, as well as creating an environment where abusive behavior is rewarded and unpunished.
-The following social forces may contribute to perpetrators’ decision to abuse:
+The following social forces may contribute to perpetrators’ (those that choose to harm) decision to abuse:

 - Gender-role identity – Limited definitions of “appropriate masculine behavior” that glorify aggression, violence, and dominance.